Contaminants and Minnesota Fish

 Dioxins are inadvertently produced through a number of human activities as well as by natural processes.
 Results to date from an ongoing US EPA study of contaminants in fish from lakes across the US indicate that dioxins are found in every fish tested.
 The levels of dioxins in the fish tested from Minnesota as part of this study are low overall and low in comparison to other areas of the country.
 Dioxins accumulate in animal fat and are therefore also present in meat and dairy products.
 At this time MDH does not provide advice to limit fish consumption based on dioxins in fish.
 Lakes and rivers where fish have been tested for dioxins and where the levels of dioxins that were measured appear higher than typically found in Minnesota are marked in the site-specific consumption advice tables.

 Perfluoroalkyl Substances (PFAS) are a family of manmade chemicals that have been used for decades to make products that resist heat, oil, stains, grease and water.
 Common uses include nonstick cookware, stain-resistant carpets and fabrics, as components of fire-fighting foam, and other industrial applications.

 Perfluorooctane sulfonate (PFOS) is the PFC that accumulates to levels of concern in fish.
 The Minnesota Pollution Control Agency is investigating the sources of perfluorochemicals in fish.
-MDH has site-specific consumption guidelines for fish from waters where fish have been tested for PFOS.
+MDH has site-specific meal advice for fish from waters where fish have been tested for PFOS.